web

 Answer

-Whether witnesses are called to court varies from case to case.
+Whether witnesses are called to give evidence in court varies from case to case.
 It depends on a variety of factors including the evidence presented and the issues in dispute between the prosecution and the defence in the case.

 Answer